groovemonkey/topologicalsort/README.md

 	// this is so we can check for invalid dependencies between configs, which we can't do on the first pass (since we don't yet have a complete set of valid config IDs/names) for _, cfg := range parsedConfig.Configs {
 		// add the config as a vertex
-		// TODO registervertex won't be able to take arbitrary data like RegisterVertex(cfg.Name, cfg) until I add support for generics graph.RegisterVertex(cfg.Name, "dummy")
+		graph.RegisterVertex(cfg.Name, "dummy")

 		// add the config ID (name) to our (incomplete) adjacency list